 Breast ptosis happens due to a process called “Breast involution.”

-Breast involution is a natural occurrence when the milk-producing system within the breast undergoes a reduction because it is no longer needed.
+Breast involution is a common occurrence when the milk-producing system within the breast undergoes a reduction because it is no longer needed.

-When the tissues within your breast start to shrink, your breast may lose its fullness and firmness.
+When the tissues within your breast start to shrink, your breast may lose its shape.

 Breast Ptosis: What causes it?